 White Pinstripe – Very Formal

 When talking in pinstripes, the actual size of the stripe should be no larger than a pen could make.
 Pinstriped suits are typical of the formal variety when they come in a narrow white stripe.
 If you start to get into other colors and wider stripes, the suit becomes less formal.
 Pinstripes are usually seen on grey and navy coloured suits and usually come in a vertical stripe, which will give the appearance of a taller person.

 Suits with colored pinstripes are less formal and should not be worn in business environments.
 Though they are becoming more commonplace, they are typically reserved for prom, dances, and other social gatherings.

 Plaid & Tartan – Less Formal

 Crossing vertical and horizontal stripes will create the plaid suit pattern, with varying spacing.
-In suits you will typically see only a couple of colors used, while you can see several colors used in shirts and shorts.
+In suits, you will typically see only a couple of colours used, while you can see several colours used in shirts and shorts.
 Scottish tartans are often brighter and less muted than what you will typically see on a suit.
 Though we call these less formal, the Scottish tartan is used in formal events as a traditional piece of clothing.

 Glen Check & Prince of Wales – Somewhat Formal

 This is a woolen fabric designed with checks of varying sizes.
 The pattern is usually found in two colours and has a formal feel.
 This specific design has been associated with the British Royal Family, as Sir Edward VIII favored the pattern for his bespoke suits.

 Windowpane – Very Casual